HefeiQ/hefeiq.github.io/_interview/amazon-behavioral-questions.md

 - Why Amazon?
 - Why do you want to make a move?
 - What do you looking for for your next role?
- - 3 reasons.
     - First, values customer obsession --> better product and software --> my dream is to design products that meet real human needs.
     - Secondly, machine learning --> Amazon is a pioneer of creative applications of machine learning.
     - Lastly, labmate Alexa team --> ongoing learning opportunities --> a workspace that values my learning and development.

 ### Customer Obssession
 ##### Customer interaction